Amine-Karmouche/Greendizer-Boiletplate/README.md

 * client_secret
 * email

-#Database setup
-Please modify your database name and path in the settings.py file

 #About the Library
 The library exposes the resources of the Greendizer API in a simple yet powerful way.
 It allows developers to create applications for Greendizer quickly and efficiently.
 For a detailed documentation about how to use it, you can check out our [Libraries Cookbook](https://www.greendizer.com/docs/libraries/).